6 nuts to REVERSE heart disease

 Packed with thiamin—essential for neural function and carbohydrate metabolism—these flavorful green nuts provide as much potassium in a single serving as a banana.
 Studies have also found that pistachios help lower cholesterol, slow the absorption of carbohydrates, and can even reduce stress.

 Go nuts: Add a little something sweet to your next salad.
-Fammartino tosses shelled pistachios with sugar, toasts them in the oven, and then sprinkles them on top of greens.
+Fammartino tosses shelled pistachios with sugar, toasts them in the oven, and then sprinkles them on top of the greens.
 If you prefer savory, Niemerow suggests you use them instead of chickpeas in your hummus.
 Just blend the raw nuts with lemon, ground sesame seeds, tahini, parsley, and garlic.

 Macadamia